gfirem/formidable2rdb/readme.txt

 Add action to send data to a MySQL table.
 It create the table to synch the data.

 == Changelog ==
+= 1.2.6 =
+* Updating freemius library.
+* Adding multi-site support from freemius.
+Now if you use multi-site and bought multiples license, they will be automatically apply to child sites.
+* Rename the plugin to GFireM MySQL Action.

 = 1.2.5 =
 * Fixing the assets generated from the sh script.